lafflam/malcontent_xdecor_addon/README.md

 # malcontent_xdecor_addon
 A companion mod, compatible with X-Decor and X-Decor-libre, that aims to add elements that Malfal considered missing.

-Additions:
+# 0.1.0
+[DEPENDS] default, doors

+[OPTIONAL_DEPENDS] tt, xdecor

-Storage barrel based on the combination of the decorative barrel and storage cabinet
+[ADDED] Storage barrel based on the combination of the decorative barrel and storage cabinet